valentinakrenz/dynamicEmotionalMemoryEncoding/README.md

 code for the manuscript
-"**Memory boost for recurring emotional events is driven by initial amygdala response and stable neocortical patterns across encoding repetitions**" by Valentina Krenz, Arjen Alink, Benno Roozendaal, Tobias Sommer, and Lars Schwabe (submitted)
+"**Memory boost for recurring emotional events is driven by initial amygdala response and stable neocortical patterns across encoding repetitions**" by Valentina Krenz, Arjen Alink, Benno Roozendaal, Tobias Sommer, and Lars Schwabe (in prep)

 ---
 ### raw and processed data are stored at OSF